The Second Summit Toolkit

 I am George Bragadireanu, MCC, one of the Top 1% of coaches globally (Master Certified Coach), with a hybrid background of 15 years of banking leadership combined with deep studies in Existential Analysis, Systemic Thinking, Logotherapy, and Leadership Psychology.

-After thousands of coaching hours with corporate managers and leaders, and entrepreneurs, I repeatedly encountered the same phenomenon: Success eventually creates a new question.
+After five thousand coaching hours with corporate managers, senior leaders, and entrepreneurs, I repeatedly encountered the same phenomenon: Success eventually creates a new question.

-The Second Summit Toolkit is the set of tools I now use to explore that question with leaders.
+The Second Summit Toolkit is the set of tools I now use to explore that question with my coaching clients.

 Climbed The First Summit?